 - income capitalisation approach – three methods- Income generate, capital ratio and value of the property.
 The value is then determined with the income from the building to the capital ratio.

-Identifying the right commercial investment is no easy task, research and consider the different investment structures available.
+Identifying the right commercial real estate investment is no easy task, research and consider the different investment structures available.
 Whether its commercial or residential property, this investment will be the big asset you own, seeking advice from a certified professional is highly recommended.

 When you hire a property valuer you are ensured that the service you receive is tailored to your property-related requirements and guaranteed that the valuation report you receive will be detailed at the highest of standards.
 Start your journey to success today!